 Table of Contents

 WP Scheduled Posts PRO allows you to automatically share your scheduled WordPress posts on your Twitter account.
-By connecting Twitter with WP Scheduled Posts, you can automatically tweet your blog posts in the scheduled time.
+By connecting Twitter with WP Scheduled Posts, you can automatically tweet your blog posts at the scheduled time.
 This feature would come very handy if you want to grow your social media presence and give you brand some much needed exposure.
 Follow this below guideline to share your WordPress posts on your Twitter Account:

 Step 1 – Retrieve Twitter API Keys #